Horton-Tucker comes up big in OT as Lakers edge Knicks

+LOS ANGELES (AP) — The Los Angeles Lakers are still missing LeBron James and are without a point guard, but Talen Horton-Tucker came up big when the defending NBA champions needed it.

-LOS ANGELES (AP) — Talen Horton-Tucker made the go-ahead 3-pointer with 21.1 seconds remaining in overtime, and the Los Angeles Lakers improved their hopes of avoiding the play-in tournament and prevented the New York Knicks from clinching a postseason berth with a 101-99 victory Tuesday night.
+Horton-Tucker made the go-ahead 3-pointer with 21.1 seconds remaining in overtime, and the Lakers improved their hopes of avoiding the play-in tournament with a 101-99 victory over the New York Knicks on Tuesday night.

-The Knicks trailed 98-93 with 1:56 remaining, but scored six straight points to grab the lead, including Julius Randle’s 3-pointer with 1:11 left.
-In a game that saw 23 lead changes, Horton-Tucker came up with the big shot when the Lakers needed it most.
-He scored seven of his 13 points in overtime.
+With James missing another game to get his sprained right ankle as healthy as possible and Alex Caruso departing early due to right foot soreness, Horton-Tucker had to step up and shoulder some of the responsibilities at point guard.

+“He’s got big guts and he showed that with that shot,” Lakers coach Frank Vogel said.
+“He had a young player type of night with good and bad plays.
+He kept his poise though and remained confident.”

 Kyle Kuzma, who missed Sunday’s game due to lower back tightness, led the Lakers with 23 points and Anthony Davis scored 20.

 Los Angeles (39-30) is one game behind Portland and Dallas for the sixth seed in the Western Conference with three games remaining in the regular season.
+The Lakers are hoping to have James back for the final stretch, beginning Wednesday against Houston.

+“We know the position we are in.
+We are playing desperate.
+That is all we can do,” Davis said.
+“This win is a confidence booster for us.
+If LeBron comes back tomorrow, hopefully we can get him acclimated and back in the rhythm.
+We want him to get healthy and be ready for the playoffs.”

-Randle had 31 points and Derrick Rose 27 for the Knicks, who were hoping to clinch their first postseason berth since 2013 with a victory.
+Randle had 31 points and Rose 27.
 New York, Atlanta and Miami are all tied at 38-31, but only the Heat have secured their spot in the top six of the Eastern Conference.

 The Knicks had a 76-73 advantage going into the fourth quarter and scored nine of the first 11 points in the period to go up 85-75 with 7:39 remaining.
-The Lakers trailed by seven with 5 minutes left before going on a 9-2 run as Andre Drummond’s layup off Kentavious Caldwell-Pope’s assist evened it at 89 with 1:56 to go.
+The Lakers trailed by seven with 5 minutes left before going on a 9-2 run as Andre Drummond’s layup off Caldwell-Pope’s assist evened it at 89 with 1:56 to go.

 Rose’s jumper with 1:37 remaining put the Knicks up by two, but they were unable to come away with points on their final three possessions.
-Caldwell-Pope missed a 3-pointer from the corner but Wesley Matthews gathered in the rebound and laid it in to tie it at 91 with 3.1 seconds remaining.
-After a timeout, Randle missed a driving floater in the lane to send it to overtime.

 The Knicks had a 42-40 advantage midway through the second quarter before the Lakers ran off nine straight points — including six by Kuzma — to go up 49-42 with 3:42 remaining.
 That was the largest lead by any team the first three quarters.

-Knicks: Alec Burks (bruised left knee) and Immanuel Quickley (sprained left ankle) were out for the third straight game.
+Knicks: New York was 3-3 on the road trip and was trying to win both of its games in LA for the first time since the 1996-97 season. … Alec Burks (bruised left knee) and Immanuel Quickley (sprained left ankle) were out for the third straight game.

-Lakers: Alex Caruso got the start but only played seven minutes in the first quarter due to right foot soreness. … Drummond (16 points, 18 rebounds) posted his 25th double-double this season, including his seventh since joining Los Angeles on March 28.
+Lakers: Drummond (16 points, 18 rebounds) posted his 25th double-double this season, including his seventh since joining Los Angeles on March 28.

 UP NEXT